Change Project Scoping

 Your development process might include a single project or multiple projects.
-Use the drop-down list on the upper-left side of the page to change your project perspective in the Rally application.
+Use the drop-down list on the upper-left side of the page to change your project perspective in the CA Agile Central application.
 You can select a different project from the drop-down list and change your project access in real time.
 Your currently selected project is always displayed in the project box.

 To specify a workspace and project combination to be your default from the Profile page:

-- Select the Setup button from the Rally navigation bar and click the Profiles tab.
+- Select the Setup button from the CA Agile Central navigation bar and click the Profiles tab.

 - Click Edit Profile.

 - On the Edit Profile page, scroll to the Settings section.

 - In the Default Workspace/Project field, click the drop-down arrow and select a workspace and project.

 - Click Save & Close.

 Alternatively, you can specify and change your default home page by clicking the Edit icon for a page, then selecting the gear icon.

 The detail of each work item (user story, test case, defect, and defect suite) contains a Project field.
 When you create one of these work items, this field is automatically populated with the name of the current project in which you are working.
 You can change a work item to a different project in either a single or multiple setting.